 Why Clothes Don't Belong in the Garbage

 I'm guilty too.
 I thought clothes that were stained and ripped would be fine in the garbage, but I was wrong.
 Not a single item of clothing belongs in the trash.
 If you've done it before too, no hard feelings (except for the big corporations who are cutting up their returned clothes and throwing them in the trash—there' some hard feelings there).
 I'm writing this to help us all learn from our mistakes because when we know better, we can do better.
 To begin, let's learn about the different fibers that make up our clothes.

 Clothes are made of various fibers that fall into two groups—natural and synthetic.

 Natural fibers such as cotton, flax, hemp, wool and silk and cellulosic manmade fibers such as viscose (rayon), modal, or lyocell, or Tencel will eventually decompose, producing acid leachate and releasing greenhouse gases such as methane and carbon dioxide, both of which contribute to climate change.

 But synthetic fibers such as polyester, spandex, acrylic or nylon will never biodegrade.
 Like plastic, textiles made of synthetic fibers will fill up valuable space in our landfills and remain there forever.
 Like, forever ever.

 Here's the hard truth—we buy TOO MUCH clothing.
 In fact, 60% more today than we did 20 years ago, and we keep our clothes for half as long.
 This overconsumption, fueled by fast fashion, has led to a significant increase in the number of textiles showing up in our landfills.
-The most important thing we can do is BUY LESS and reduce the amount of clothing we consumer.
+The most important thing we can do is BUY LESS and reduce the amount of clothing we consume.
 But there are many other ways you can be a part of the solution!